While your kids may be bouncing off the walls in excitement for a trip to the beach, parents are faced with another challenge: successful planning.

-Another good idea is to roster “shifts” with your partner or fellow parent, allowing you to get in a little bit of “you time”, enjoy sitting your beach chair under the shade of your beach umbrella, while they take the first watch.
+Another good idea is to roster “shifts” with your partner or fellow parent, allowing you to get in a little bit of “you time”, enjoy sitting your beach chair under the shade of your beach umbrella and french umbrella while they take the first watch.

 How can you teach your kids to be safe at the beach?

 Parents have many tools in the toolbox to teach their kids to be safe at the beach - but which one’s the best way of getting the message across?